tacopeland/haxkell/posts/2021-12-18-production-todo.markdown

 ---
 title: To-do List
 tags: misc
+og-description: The things I must do before deploying this site.
 ---

 This is a list of things that I will do before this blog can go into production: